High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical methods

 \subsection{HLLC-HLL Riemann solver}

-In a one-dimensional domain, the WENO interpolations approximate $\mathbf{Q}^{L}_{j+\frac{1}{2}}$ and $\mathbf{Q}^{R}_{j+\frac{1}{2}}$, which are values of the conservative variables $\mathbf{Q}$ on the left and right sides of the cell midpoints respectively.
-The fluxes at cell midpoints can then be obtained by a HLLC Riemann solver \cite{toro1994restoration} using methods by Johnsen et al. \cite{johnsen2006implementation} and Coralic et al \cite{coralic2014finite}.
+In a 1D domain, the WENO interpolations approximate $\bm{Q}^{L}_{j+\frac{1}{2}}$ and $\bm{Q}^{R}_{j+\frac{1}{2}}$, which are values of the conservative variables $\bm{Q}$ on the left and right sides of the cell midpoints respectively.
+The fluxes at cell midpoints can then be obtained by a HLLC Riemann solver~\cite{toro1994restoration} using methods by Johnsen et al.~\cite{johnsen2006implementation} and Coralic et al~\cite{coralic2014finite}.
 However, it is well-known that HLLC Riemann solver can give rise to numerical instability near shocks in some multi-dimensional problems because of insufficient numerical dissipation for stabilization when the shock normal direction does not align well with the grid normal surface direction.
-To improve numerical stability, the HLLC Riemann solver is hybridized with the more dissipative HLL Riemann solver \cite{harten1983upstream} in the way proposed by Huang et al. \cite{huang2011cures} in regions where shock normals do not align well with the grid normals.
+To improve numerical stability, the HLLC Riemann solver is hybridized with the more dissipative HLL Riemann solver~\cite{harten1983upstream} in the way proposed by Huang et al.~\cite{huang2011cures} in regions where shock normals do not align well with the grid normals.
 We improve their method so that the hybridization is only carried out around shock waves.
-To detect shock waves, the Ducros-like sensor designed by Larsson et al. \cite{larsson2007effect}:
+To detect shock waves, the Ducros-like sensor designed by Larsson et al.~\cite{larsson2007effect}:

-is computed at every grid point and timestep, where $\theta = \partial u_j / \partial x_j$ is the rate of dilatation and $\omega_i$ is the vorticity.
+is computed at every grid point and timestep, where $\theta = \partial u_j / \partial x_j$ is the rate of dilatation and $\omega_i = \epsilon_{ijk} \partial u_k / \partial x_j$ is the vorticity, where $\epsilon_{ijk}$ is the Levi-Civita tensor.
 The hybrid HLLC-HLL Riemann solver is used when $s > 0.65$.
 When the shock sensor detects the presence of shock waves, the hybridization of the fluxes is implemented in the equations of densities, momentum that is tangential to the cell interface and volume fractions.
-For example, the HLLC-HLL flux for the three-dimensional two-species Euler system with five-equation model in the x direction is given by
+For example, the HLLC-HLL flux for the 3D two-species Euler system with five-equation model in the $x$ direction is given by:

-where $\mathbf{F}_{\textnormal{HLLC-HLL}}$, $\mathbf{F}_{\textnormal{HLL}}$ and $\mathbf{F}_{\textnormal{HLLC}}$ are fluxes computed from HLLC-HLL, HLL and HLLC Riemann solvers respectively.
-The weights $\tilde{\alpha}_1$ and $\tilde{\alpha}_2$ similar to those suggested by Huang et al. \cite{huang2011cures} are used:
+where $\mathbf{F}_{\textnormal{HLLC-HLL}}$, $\mathbf{F}_{\textnormal{HLL}}$, and $\mathbf{F}_{\textnormal{HLLC}}$ are fluxes computed from HLLC-HLL, HLL, and HLLC Riemann solvers respectively.
+The weights $\tilde{\alpha}_1$ and $\tilde{\alpha}_2$ similar to those suggested by Huang et al.~\cite{huang2011cures} are used: